 - Reduction in impact and occurrence of mental and physical health concerns

-When you decide to take care of your mental, physical and emotional health, you should start with focusing on sleep, improving the quality of your diet, getting the right exercise, and adjusting your mindset to boost your mental health.
-In our busy lives, it might be hard to focus on all of these at the same time, but with some practice, most self care tips can become a part of your daily habits.
+When you decide to take care of your mental, physical and emotional health, you should start by focusing on sleep, improving the quality of your diet, getting the right exercise, and adjusting your mindset to boost your mental health.
+In our busy lives, it might be hard to focus on all of these at the same time, but with some practice, most self-care tips can become a part of your daily habits.

 When you’re trying to improve how you care for yourself, you should focus on these aspects of your life.
 With effort and thought, you will be able to identify areas of your life that need attention and can then decide what you need to do to lead a healthier life.

-Exercise is one of the most important aspects of self care.
-A regular routine of exercise – whether it is swimming, walking, running, or working out at home – will keep you fit, ward off chronic health conditions, improve existing illnesses or pains, and helps your mental health.
+Exercise is one of the most important aspects of self-care.
+A routine of exercise – whether it is swimming, walking, running, or working out at home – will keep you fit, ward off chronic health conditions, improve existing illnesses or pains, and help your mental health.
 Exercise has also been found to release feel-good hormones that give you a stronger and more resilient mindset.

 Good hygiene and grooming

-Maintaining acceptable levels of general and personal hygiene is critical to your self care.
-This includes taking care of yourself, your personal clothing and belongings, and keeping your home clean.
-We all have different ideas of what good grooming includes and how much time or money we want to spend on it, but any self care regimen should include basic grooming.
+Maintaining acceptable levels of general and personal hygiene is critical to your self-care.
+This includes taking care of yourself, your clothing and belongings, and keeping your home clean.
+We all have different ideas of what good grooming includes and how much time or money we want to spend on it, but any self-care regimen should include basic grooming.

 Knowledge and health awareness

 When you know what is good for you and what will keep you healthy, you are better equipped to care for yourself.
-Taking an effort to protect yourself, learning about what will make you healthier and more productive, staying updated on what you need to stock up on to stay healthy – these are important moves towards self care.
+Making an effort to protect yourself, learning about what will make you healthier and more productive, and staying updated on what you need to stock up on to stay healthy – these are important moves towards self-care.

 Take time to understand the benefits of the products you use, the habits you follow, and the lifestyle choices you make, so that you are aware of how your health is being impacted.
-This also includes the people you interact with and the environment you put yourself in – if these are negative, they will have a negative impact on your life.
+This also includes the people you interact with and the environment you put yourself in – if these are negative, they will hurt your life.